microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getteamsdeviceusagedistributiontotalusercounts.md

 The CSV file has the following headers for columns.

 - Report Refresh Date
+- Web
+- Windows Phone
+- Android Phone
-- Report Date
+- iOS
-- Team Chat Messages
+- Mac
-- Private Chat Messages
+- Windows
-- Calls
+- Chrome OS
-- Meetings
+- Linux
 - Report Period

 ### JSON

-If successful, this method returns a `200 OK` response code and a **[teamsUserActivityCounts](../resources/teamsuseractivitycounts.md)** object in the response body.
+If successful, this method returns a `200 OK` response code and a **[teamsDeviceUsageDistributionUserCounts](../resources/teamsdeviceusagedistributionusercounts.md)** object in the response body.

 ## Example